seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_slides.md

 ==  !
-[start=9]
+[start=3]
-9. Apply 2 more layouts to enhance readability:
+c.
+Apply 2 more layouts to enhance readability:

 - "Expansion" to spread nodes (just select it and click on Run a couple of times)
 - "Label Adjust" to move labels around so that they don't overlap